Wisdom Teeth Removal

 If you do not have enough room in your mouth for your third molars to fully erupt, a number of problems can occur.
 Impacted wisdom teeth should be removed before their root structure is fully developed.
-In some patients it is as early as 12 or 13, and in others it may not be until their early twenties.
+In some patients it is as early as 12 and in others it may not be until their early twenties.
 Problems tend to occur with increasing frequency after the age of 30.
+As you age, the roots become denser, making surgery and recovery more difficult.
+Healing can take longer, and the risk of complications can be higher.
 Some of the possible problems related to not removing your wisdom teeth include:

 A representation of a pericoronitis infection on a wisdom tooth